google/ExoPlayer/ad-insertion.md

 can listen for timed metadata events from the player, e.g., via `SimpleExoPlayer.addMetadataOutput`.

-Note: the IMA extension currently only handles client-side ad insertion.
+The IMA extension currently only handles client-side ad insertion.
 It does not provide any integration with the DAI part of the IMA SDK.
+{:.info}

 [VAST]: https://www.iab.com/wp-content/uploads/2015/06/VASTv3_0.pdf
 [VMAP]: https://www.iab.com/guidelines/digital-video-multiple-ad-playlist-vmap-1-0-1/